 Graduates can complete an Associate Degree in General Technology with completion of additional coursework.

 Students should be prepared to purchase first semester welding supplies costing approximately $226.60.
 Supplies for each additional semester of welding will cost approximately $150.

 The English required for this program is ENG 165.
 Students will follow this progression, with their starting point being determined by their placement test scores: ENG 032/012 and/or RDG 032/012 (or RWR 032/012) > ENG 100 and/or RDG 100 (or RWR 100) > ENG 165.
 ENG 101 can be substituted for ENG 165, and ENG 101 is more likely to transfer to a four-year institution.

 The math required for this program is MAT 170.
 Students will follow this progression, with their starting point being determined by their placement test scores: MAT 032/012 > MAT 170.

 Enrollment advisor: Please attempt to make contact with welding faculty during the advisement process.
-However, registration may be completed in the New Student Advising, Veterans’ Center or at any county center.
+However, registration may be completed in the New Student Advising, Veterans’ Center or at any county campus.

 You can find the name of your assigned academic advisor by reviewing Degree Works or your Class Schedule.
 To learn more about advising visit the Advising webpage.